Ne0n09/cloudflared-remotefalcon/README.md

 ### Updating Cloudflared, NGINX, Mongo containers

-Run the update_containers.sh script with the container name:
+Run the update_containers.sh script with the container name, you can copy and paste all of them to run one update after another:

   ```
   ./update_containers.sh cloudflared